 - Make sure you have a simple and unobtrusive method to keep those who are consulted and Informed roles on your matrix informed if you have many of these roles.
 It might be as easy as ensuring that everyone has access to your project plan so that they can keep track of the progress being made all along.
 It’s an excellent option for bringing people outside your organization into the loop.

-Advantages and Limitations of a RACI matrix
+Advantages of a RACI matrix

 There are several benefits to creating a RACI matrix before starting a project.
 These benefits of the RACI Matrix include: